 Our verdict

-We thoroughly enjoyed the light and minimal feel of the Altra We use an average of four tests.
-The video shows one of those tests.
+We thoroughly enjoyed the light and minimal feel of the There is not much support around the ankle either, so dont expect a firm foothold.
 The shoe's grounded platform and low (alas, not zero) drop made us feel a step closer to being barefoot.
 Its highly flexible construction followed every movement of our feet, while the toebox offered plenty of space for splaying our toes.
 While this Altra shoe is not ideal for the rigors of Crossfit, it is a perfect companion for moderate workouts and getting your foot/leg muscles more activated than ususal.

 Pros